-DIY oil furnace maintenance
+DIY and professional oil furnace maintenance for energy improvements

-See the owner’s manual for details on how to change the filters of your oil furnace.
-Periodic change of the air and fuel-oil filters is crucial for energy savings.
+See the owner’s manual for details on how to change the air and fuel-oil filters.
+It's a typical DIY job.

 Leaks

 Check for possible leaks at the fuel storage tank.
 Look for dripping or signs of oil.
 Leaks should be fixed immediately.
+Call the technician.

-Noise Tips
+Noise

 Odd noises on your oil furnace should be inspected.
-They may be caused by problems in the burner (a reason for calling a heating professional) by a loose access panel or damaged belts (in the blower).
+They may be caused by problems in the burner (a reason for calling a heating professional) or by a loose access panel or damaged belts (in the blower).

-Lubrication and electrical components
+Lubrication and Wiring

 Pay attention to the motor parts.
 Lubricate them at the beginning and middle of the heating season.
 Remove any possible dust and dirt.
 Use proper lubrication oil.
 Inspect oil leaks and smudges on the burner mounting plate.
 Take into account the owner's manual.